AmirrezaPayandeh/UGSML/README.md

 ## Getting Up and Running
 Here is the steps to a fresh installation of UGSML (requires JDK 11 onwards):
-1. Download and install Eclipse Modeling Framework (EMF) for Java Developers from [This Link](https://mirror.dogado.de/eclipse/technology/epp/downloads/release/2022-12/R/eclipse-modeling-2022-12-R-win32-x86_64.zip).
+1. Download and install Eclipse Modeling Framework (EMF), version 2022-12 for Java Developers from [This Link](https://mirror.dogado.de/eclipse/technology/epp/downloads/release/2022-12/R/eclipse-modeling-2022-12-R-win32-x86_64.zip).
 2. Download the necessary files from the [Release](https://github.com/AmirrezaPayandeh/UGSML/releases/tag/V1.0.0) page.
-3. Unzip the UGSML_1.0.0.zip file and copy the extracted files to your `"eclipse installation path\dropins"`.
+3. Unzip the UGSML_1.0.0.zip file and copy the extracted files to your `"eclipse installation path/dropins"`.
 4. Open Eclipse and go to Help > Eclipse Marketplace.
-5. Search for "Sirius" and install the latest version.
+5. Search for "Sirius" and install version 7.1.
-6. Search for "Acceleo" and install the latest version.
+6. Search for "Acceleo" and install version 3.7.
 7. Restart the editor.

 The easier installation process is available at the [UGSML Documentation](https://hail-target-97a.notion.site/345dc4a516474bcbbb1fd0fa773d5c49?v=d31a38e0cb61462c8ba0cf950b87b62b) page.